renerocksai/docker-flutter/README.md

 This is work in progress.
 The rest of this README does not fully apply.

-So far, I have updated stable/Dockerfile etc. to create a flutter-docker container including nvim and flutter-tools for nvim.
+So far, I have updated stable/Dockerfile etc. to create a `flutter-stable` docker container including nvim and flutter-tools for nvim.

+Build the container via `./build_flutter-stable.sh`.

 Unfortunately, most recent 2.10 releases of flutter fail to install due to some bug that thinks the flutter command is being executed within a flutter project and complains about some Android XML stuff.

-I will test just performing a flutter upgrade, ... after version 2.2.1 which is currently intstalled into the container.
+So, as a workaround, I install flutter 2.2.1 and perform a `flutter upgrade` afterwards.
+This works like a charm 😊!

 ---